There's a Riot Goin' On: Artwork

-The original cover art for Riot featured a red, white, and black American flag with suns in place of the stars.
-No other text or titles appear on the cover, although Epic executives added a "Featuring the Hit Single 'Family Affair'" sticker to the LP for commercial viability and identification purposes.
+The original cover art for Riot featured a modified version of the flag of the United States, featuring a black canton with nine-point suns in place of a blue canton with five-point stars.
+No other text or titles appear on the cover, although Epic executives added a "Featuring the Hit Single 'Family Affair' sticker to the LP for commercial viability and identification purposes.
 Family Stone A&R director Steve Paley took the photograph.
 Three of the custom flags were created: one for Sly, one for Epic Records, and one for Paley.

 In an interview with Jonathan Dakss, Stone explained the album cover's concept, stating "I wanted the flag to truly represent people of all colors.
 I wanted the color black because it is the absence of color.
 I wanted the color white because it is the combination of all colors.
 And I wanted the color red because it represents the one thing that all people have in common: blood.
 I wanted suns instead of stars because stars to me imply searching, like you search for your star.
 And there are already too many stars in this world.
 But the sun, that's something that is always there, looking right at you.
 Betsy Ross did the best she could with what she had.
 I thought I could do better."

 The outer album sleeve features a photo collage, by artist Lynn Ames, depicting American cultural images of the early 1970s.
 Featured on this collage were color photos and black & whites of the Family Stone, the Capitol, a grinning boy in plaid pants, the American flag with a peace sign in place of the stars, the Marina City twin towers of Chicago, a Department of Public Works caution sign, a piece of the Gettysburg Address, the tail end of a gas guzzler, drummer Buddy Miles, the Lincoln Memorial, soul musician Bobby Womack, a bulldog, several anonymous smiling faces, and Sly's pit bull, Gun.